KidkArolis/jetpack/docs/deployment.md

 defaults
 ```

-`jetpack build` writes `index.html` for modern browsers and `index.legacy.html` for legacy browsers. `serve(config)` chooses the right HTML file from the request user-agent.
+`jetpack build` writes `index.html` for modern browsers and `index.legacy.html` for legacy browsers. `serve()` chooses the right HTML file from the request user-agent.

 To inspect browser targets: